functorz-tech/momen_doc/changelog/product-release.md

 5\.
 Fixed the failure to deploy after importing large files via AI.

 6\.
-Fixed the issue where project activation failed.\
+Fixed the issue where project activation failed.

+### Product update video
+Please see more details about our updates in the [video](https://www.youtube.com/watch?v=Lm_wlOsr3D4&list=PLvdix_Sk3fBon4bY6PYHbUQrcuv7TmfEz&index=3)

 ## V2.0.4 - 2024.09.14